 No Lectures: Sort It, Recycle It

-No Lectures: Sort It, Recycle it! is a collaborative campaign between Keep Scotland Beautiful, University of Strathclyde and Coca-Cola Europacific Partners CCEP.
+No Lectures: Sort It, Recycle it! was a collaborative campaign between Keep Scotland Beautiful, University of Strathclyde and Coca-Cola Europacific Partners CCEP.

 Previous research carried out in 2024 by Keep Scotland Beautiful identified that for many students the first bin passed is the right bin.
 As a result of these findings the No Lectures: Sort it Recycle it campaign launched in October 2024 aims to explain the importance of finding and using the right bin to increase recycling of on-the-go packaging.